Easy Thai Shrimp Curry

 - ¼ cup water

 - 2 tablespoons fish sauce

 - Heat the oil in a large skillet over medium-high heat.
-Add the thinly sliced onions and and stir-fry (cook, stirring continuously) until soft, about 3 minutes.
+Add the onions and cook, stirring frequently, until soft, about 3 minutes.
 If the onions start to brown, reduce the heat to medium.
-Add the scallions, garlic and green curry paste, and stir-fry for 2 minutes more.
-Add the coconut milk, water, fish sauce and brown sugar and bring to a gentle boil.
-Add the shrimp and cook, stirring frequently, until the shrimp are pink and just cooked through, 3-4 minutes.
-Sprinkle with the cilantro (or basil) and serve with jasmine rice and lime wedges.
+Add the scallions, garlic, and green curry paste, and cook, stirring frequently, for 2 minutes more.
+Add the coconut milk, water, fish sauce, and sugar and bring to a gentle boil.
+Add the shrimp and cook, stirring frequently, until the shrimp are pink and just cooked through, 3 to 4 minutes.
+Stir in the lime juice and sprinkle with the cilantro (or basil).
+Taste and adjust seasoning, if necessary, and serve with jasmine rice.

 - Note: For the shrimp, I recommend buying frozen shrimp labeled “shell split and deveined.”
-Most shrimp are cleaned and flash frozen shortly after being caught, so the “fresh” shrimp you see in the seafood case at the supermarket is typically thawed frozen shrimp.
-Who knows how long it’s been sitting there, so you’re better off buying frozen and defrosting it yourself.
-Come dinnertime, all you have to do is run it under warm water to defrost, then peel.
+Most shrimp are cleaned and flash frozen shortly after being caught, so the “fresh” shrimp you see in the seafood case at the supermarket are typically thawed frozen shrimp.
+Who knows how long they've been sitting there, so you’re better off buying frozen shrimp and defrosting it yourself.
+Come dinnertime, all you have to do is run the shrimp under water to defrost, and then peel.